 Virginia Borden Maier, Health Professions Advisor

-Students attending St. John Fisher College may plan a program which will allow them to apply to any of the health-related professional schools in fields such as medicine, dentistry, optometry, veterinary medicine, pharmacy, podiatry, chiropractic medicine, physical therapy, or public health.
+Students attending St. John Fisher College may plan a program that will allow them to apply to any of the health-related professional schools in fields such as medicine, dentistry, optometry, veterinary medicine, pharmacy, podiatry, chiropractic medicine, physical therapy, or public health.
 These schools actively seek students with strong science backgrounds who are liberally educated and have diverse interests and talents.

-- One year of biology with labs
+- Two semesters of biology with labs

-- One year of physics with labs
+- Two semesters of physics with labs

-- One year of college English
+- Two semesters of college English